WilliamClements/Parthenopea/README.md

 # Parthenopea
 Haskell library extending *Euterpea 2* music educational package.
+To Euterpea's song composition capabilities, Parthenopea adds a finishing touch -- experimentative orchestration.

+There exists in the wild a vast trove of SoundFont files yielding a dizzying variety of sampled Instruments.
+Granted, the Euterpea user already can connect a synth and manually map Instruments.
+But Parthenopea automatically makes the highest quality Instrument choices from *the trove*.

+To survey, compare, and apply Instruments from *the trove* doesn't require user to *directly* interface with Euterpea.

-(See https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.)
+For more on Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.

-Parthenopea, using Euterpea and its own SoundFont-specific technology, provides **offline** rendering of songs specified in (user-supplied) MIDI files or created programmatically in Euterpea.

-Can also be used to survey and compare thousands of Instruments found in (user-supplied) SoundFont files.
-Doesn't necessarily require direct use of Euterpea library.

-# Building it
+## Building it
 Some difficulty here.
 User needs to know *cabal* (e.g. *cabal.project*) to set up multiple local packages.
-Also how to debug broken dependency versioning. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to help with the latter problem.
+Also how to debug broken dependency versioning. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to work around some build blockers.

-# Batch processor
+## Batch processor
+Parthenopea's batch processor opens all MIDI files (\*.mid) and SoundFont files (\*.sf2) found in the current directory.
+If both types are present, it proceeds to mine for Instruments and "converts" the MIDI files to WAV files -- which you can listen to and share.

-Can initiate batch processing by typing *pCommand* in REPL (i.e. *ghci*).
-Later on, if you scale up to many/large SoundFont files (I've tested with 500 SoundFonts taking up 46 GB), you should build a standalone executable (*PCommand*) for this purpose, for better performance.
+You can initiate batch processing by typing *pCommand* in the REPL (i.e. *ghci*).
+Later on, if you scale up to many/large SoundFont files (I've tested it with 500 SoundFont files taking up 46 GB), you should build a standalone executable (*PCommand*) for this purpose, for better performance.

-The batch processor opens all MIDI files (\*.mid) and SoundFont files (\*.sf2) found in the current directory.
-If both types are present, the batch processor will mine the SoundFont files to "convert" the MIDI files to WAV files you can listen to and share.

-# Rendering
+## Rendering
 Parthenopea is opiniated.
-It picks only the most suitable SoundFont Instruments to realize each MIDI (GM) instrument.
-The criteria used, and all the scores, are provided in a textual *Tournament Report*.
+As mentioned above, it tries to pick the most suitable SoundFont Instruments to realize each MIDI (GM) instrument.
+It *scores* Instruments via a combination of empirical stats.
+All the stats and scores are recorded and provided in a textual *Tournament Report*.

 Note that the result obtained when mixing Instruments from *unrelated* SoundFont files won't sound cohesive.
-But Parthenopea is not first or foremost a production tool!
-In the spirit of discovery that Euterpea is known for, I think it is fascinating to listen to my tunes orchestrated varying which SoundFonts to use per rendering run.
+But it is always interesting to listen to your tunes varying which SoundFont files to draw from.

-# Synthesis
+# Design highlights

+## Synthesizer category
-Because of SoundFont (see https://www.synthfont.com/SFSPEC21.PDF), Parthenopea implements **wavetable** synthesis.
-It is **offline** synthesis because it is non-interactive, utilizing "rendering".
+Parthenopea implements a **wavetable** type **offline**  synthesizer. ***wavetable*** because Parthenopea works with SoundFont only. ***offline*** because non-interactive, requiring slow rendering steps.

 The Parthenopea synth is written using Signal Functions ala Euterpea.

-The most difficult aspects to successfully implement were:
+## (Sweepable) low-pass filter **with resonance**
-1. Creating a (sweepable) low-pass filter **with resonance**.
-This ended up being a State Variable filter.
-See https://ccrma.stanford.edu/~jos/svf/svf.pdf .
+In Euterpea, neither *filterLowPass* nor *filterLowPassBW* have resonance as a part of input/response, so I developed a Signal Function that works as a State Variable filter.
+See https://karmafx.net/docs/karmafx_digitalfilters.pdf and https://ccrma.stanford.edu/~jos/svf/svf.pdf .

-2. Envelope processing (important for note articulation other than that present in the Sample itself).
-SoundFont authors tend to use bizarre parameter values which I think are supported by their "synths of choice".
+## Envelopes
+To induce note articulation effects, the SoundFont file Authors specify a set of sound envelope parameter values, .
+(See https://www.synthfont.com/SFSPEC21.PDF).
+Difficulties arise from ambiguities in the spec and non-conformance in the artifacts (files).
+The actual amplitude scaling is accomplished via Euterpea's *envLineSeg* Signal Function.
+For the interpretation of parameters, we endeavor to:
+1. produce a reasonable note
+2. honor Author design intent

+## Permissive scanning
+File scanning must be "fault tolerant" to avoid disqualifying too many otherwise useful SoundFont files and Instruments.
+This is apparent in the behavior of tools like https://www.polyphone.io/ when opening those files.
+In Parthenopea, the glitches found are documented in a *Scan Report*.